cacophony-wj/LeS/README.md

 **Screen Archery** by adding _Poser Mods_ is not supported.
 Download the _Cupid_ modlist for this purpose.

 For _Gear_ it's as simple as adding it under _Added Mods_ and above _INTENTIONALLY DISABLED_ in the left pane and the very bottom in the right pane.
 If your gear mod does something crazy like add a huge museum of displays or put in chests for you to find you might have some issues.
 Otherwise, just use _AddItemMenuPackSE_ (in your inventory by default) to search for the item by name and put it in your inventory. _AddItem_ is the ultimate cheat, by the way, so don't use it if you want to play the "game" part of the game.
-I leave it in because this list is mostly sexy people having sex and I want players to look the way they want while they run around in it.
+I leave it in because this list is mostly sexy people and I want players to look good exactly the way they want.

 For _Follower Mods_ add them and enable them under _Added Mods_ and above _INTENTIONALLY DISABLED_ in the left pane and just above _DynDOLOD_ in the right pane.
 If they have a lot of custom scripting (Lucien and Inigo are especially guilty of this), you will have to craft an _NFF Ignore Token_ and equip it on them after you recruit them.
 Be sure _not_ to "Import" incompatible followers into the _Framework_ or everything will break.
 If you are unsure about your follower, read its description page and all compatibility notes for any problems with "Nether Follower Framework."
 If any are mentioned, you will probably need an Ignore Token.
-If your follower mod contains any _world or cell edits_ (changes to game spaces handled in my modlist), there may be more severe conflicts that I will have to help you resolve.
+If your follower mod contains any _world or cell edits_ (changes to game spaces handled in my modlist), there may be more severe conflicts.
 This usually only happens if the Follower has quests to go along with them.
 No way to know for sure unless you "filter for conflicts" with _SSEEdit._

-Finally, there is a reason I didn't pile this list with a "greatest hits of _Lover's Lab_" collection.
+Finally, there is a reason I didn't pile this list with the "Greatest Hits of _Lover's Lab_".
 Most _Lover's Lab_ mods feature extensive scripting which conflicts with other mods, adds a large burden to Papyrus (Skyrim's rather inefficient scripting engine), or both.
 Mods that constantly scan for changes in the player, other people, or creatures are especially bad for _cloak scripts_ that never terminate.
 This includes mods that let your hair grow, your boobs get full of milk, or god forbid give every woman in Tamriel a menstrual cycle.
 I do not and can not support the addition of these mods.
 If you want them, play with them until they break and start the game over from a pre-configured save in the cell.
 I can almost guarantee that they will break unless you are extremely conservative.
 To solve all these issues would require knowledge of Papyrus coding which I do not possess, and likely a migration of a lot of the code to a more efficient scripting language.

 It might be possible to squeeze in a greater amount of such mods on a more barebones version of Skyrim.
 If so, I invite you to download a simple "base" list from **#unofficial-modlist-submissions** to ensure you have critical fixes and then build your list up from scratch.
 You can always drop by **#NSFW-mod-discussion** to compare experiences.

 Before asking about adding a mod, read the list below.
-I **will not** help you add any of these to _Licentia et Servitium_ or any other list except a basic bugfixing one.
-And I hate to say it but I can almost guarantee a bad time if you try to use more than one of them at a time.
+I **will not** help you add any of these to _Licentia et Servitium_ or any other list.
+And I hate to say it but I can almost guarantee significant difficulties if you try to use more than one of them at a time.
+I am not saying they are "bad" mods, just that they are difficult to implement or maybe just incompatible with my setup.

 	- Dripping When Aroused
 	- Egg Factory